The Role of the UE Steward in an Election Year

 The Need for Political Action

-Meanwhile, our unions are under attack as President Trump has weakened labor regulations and appointed pro-boss lawyers to run the National Labor Relations Board.
-Trump’s appointments to the Supreme Court resulted in the Janus decision to weaken unions in the public sector, and his ongoing effort to fill the federal courts with anti-worker judges promises more such decisions in the future.
+Militancy in the labor movement has received some assistance from Biden’s pro-worker appointments to the National Labor Relations Board, who have been working to undo policies put in place by the Trump Board, and ruling in favor of workers in many disputes.
+On the other hand, Trump’s appointments to the Supreme Court resulted in the Janus decision to weaken unions in the public sector.
+His success in filling the federal courts with anti-worker judges promises more such anti-worker decisions in the future.

-In addition to electing a President, the 2020 elections are going to determine which party controls the U.S. Congress, 50 state legislatures and the governors of 11 states, including Indiana, New Hampshire, North Carolina, Vermont and West Virginia.
+In addition to electing a President, the 2024 elections are going to determine which party controls the U.S. Congress, 50 state legislatures, and the governors of 11 states, including Indiana, New Hampshire, North Carolina, Vermont and West Virginia.

 UE Independent Political Action